Menu

 Moving Toward Our Own Product Lineup

 Around early or mid-2003, the company ventured into in-house product development with the design of the TellerScan TS220.
 This marked a significant shift from contract manufacturing to procuring components and building scanners independently.
-We were still only producing 100-200 scanners a month at this point but 2003 was also the year that the Check 21 Act was passed into law.
+We were still only producing 100-200 scanners a month at this point but 2003 was also the year that the Check 21 Act passed into law.
 That would soon turn check scanners from a niche product into something that nearly every bank branch in the country would soon come to use.

 2004